jdschi/gadgetbridge2mqtt/README.md

 although this code was itself (apparently) taken from an occasionally missing repo: https://git.olli.info/Oliver/GadgetbridgeMqtt.git

 ## What it does:
-This docker container reads data from Gadgetbridge.db and publishes it to MQTT.
-The database is AutoExported from the GadgetBridge app on android.
-The database must be available to the container for reading.
+The database can be AutoExported from the GadgetBridge app on android, and must be available to the container for reading.
 The software can be triggered to publish to MQTT either by publishing a command `{publish}` on the topic `/gadgetbridge/command`, or will automatically publish when the database is updated.
 It publishes in a way for autodiscovery in home assistant, but presumably works with any other software that uses MQTT.
 However, I have tested it only with Home Assistant, and using a
 Mosquitto broker.
 It has also been tested only with a few devices: Colmi R02 ring, Amazfit Bip S, Moyoung watch (specifically a Colmi V72),